NoPro2019/NoPro_2019/README.md

 * scripts/
 	* contains a number of shell scripts that can be run to quickly address each of the 7 research questions outlined in the paper.

+* src/
+	* contains model and inference code used for the automatic summary prediction